dotnet/dotnet-monitor/documentation/api/stacks.md

 # Stacks - Get

-Captures the callstack of currently running process.
+Captures the call stacks of the currently running process.
 Note that only managed frames are collected.

 ## HTTP Route